Dholak: Playing style

 The drum is either played on the player's lap or, while standing, slung from the shoulder or waist or pressed down with one knee while sitting on the floor.

 In some styles of playing (such as Punjab) an iron thumb ring is used to produce a distinctive "chak" rim sound.
 In other styles (such as Rajasthani), all fingers are generally used.

-Dholak masters are often adept at singing or chanting and may provide a primary entertainment or lead drumming for a dance troupe.
-Perhaps the most characteristic rhythm played on the dhol is a quick double-dotted figure that may be counted in rhythmic solfege as "ONE -tah and -tah TWO -tah and -tah THREE-E -TAH, FOUR AND" (rest on "and") or simply a long string of double-dotted notes, over which the bass side is used for improvisation.
+Dholak masters are often adept at singing or chanting and may provide primary entertainment or lead drumming for a dance troupe.
+Perhaps the most characteristic rhythm played on the dhol is a quick double-dotted figure that may be counted in rhythmic solfege as "one -tah and -tah two -tah and -tah three-e -tah, four and " (rest on "and") or simply a long string of double-dotted notes, over which the bass side is used for improvisation.

 On large dholaks, known as dhols, the high-pitched head may be played using a thin (1/4" / 6 mm or less) long (over 14" / 30 cm) stick of rattan or bamboo (rattan is preferred for its flexibility) and the low-pitched drum head using a somewhat thicker, angled stick.

 Variants

 The dholki (Hindi/Urdu: pipe or tube) is often a bit narrower in diameter and uses tabla-style syahi masala on its treble skin.
 This instrument is also known as the naal.
-Its treble skin is stitched onto an iron ring, similarly to East Asian Janggu or Shime-daiko drums, which tenses the head before it is fitted.
+Its treble skin is stitched onto an iron ring, similar to East Asian Janggu or Shime-daiko drums, which tenses the head before it is fitted.
 The bass skin often has the same structure as in ordinary dholak, being fitted on to a bamboo ring, but sometimes they have a kinar and pleated Gajra, as seen in tabla, to withstand the extra tension.

-Similar drums with similar names are found elsewhere in western Asia.
+Similar drums with similar names are found elsewhere in Western Asia.